jonnycarling/training/README.md

 ### STEP 5: Loading some data into R Studio
 Now we can load the data into our project environment so that we can run code over it.
 **Remember**: To run code, in turn, place the cursor in the line you want to run and then press CTRL+RETURN.
+You can run each line at a time, or highlight the two lines and run them with the "Run" button in the top-right of the code file pane.

     mydata <- read.csv("prog-example-data.csv", header = TRUE)
     View(mydata)